Activists: Next Columbus police chief must be an outsider

 Quinlan, who is white, was selected for by Ginther in December 2019.
 He was chosen over Perry Tarrant, a former assistant police chief in Seattle, who is Black.
 At the time, Ginther said Quinlan must address racism within the department’s ranks, including further diversifying the department.

 Ginther, a Democrat, said a new national search will be conducted for the next chief, though activists note the last national search ended in an internal hire.
-If Seattle’s Tarrant isn’t chosen this time, they say, taxpayer money spent on a national search shouldn’t result in another external hire.
+If Seattle’s Tarrant isn’t chosen this time, they say, taxpayer money spent on a national search shouldn’t result in another internal hire.

 “We asked for Perry Tarrant to be the chief and Andrew Ginther did what he wanted to do, which was promote Tom Quinlan to that role,” said Paisha Thomas, 46, an artist and racial justice activist.
 “So I think Mayor Ginther would do well to call Perry Tarrant now and ask him to reconsider accepting the position for chief of police in Columbus.”
+A message was left with Tarrant seeking comment.

 While activists like Thomas welcomed the news of Quinlan’s demotion to deputy chief, they warned it is not enough to turn the page on the city’s history of using force against Black men and children.
 Many called for him to be fired.

-Note: This story has been updated to correct the spelling of Chenelle Jones’ first name.